What to Look for When Choosing Day Care for Your Baby

 The Lowdown on Day Care for Infants

-Many parents know from the get-go that they will need day care for their baby, while others may not know exactly when this need will arise.
-No matter what your situation is, you may have a tough time thinking about letting someone else care for your precious baby.
 Your best bet is to do some research ahead of time and find the best options for your infant, whether you're considering hiring a child care professional like a babysitter or nanny, or dropping your little one off at a day care center or family home.
-Your baby’s health, safety, and development are crucial, and the right child care setting with high quality care can help promote all of that.
+Your baby’s health, safety, and development are crucial, and the right child care setting with high-quality care can help promote all of that.
 Read on to learn all the things to consider when choosing the child care for your little one.

 When to Start Looking for Infant Day Care

-The timeline for when to start looking for infant day care will depend on your personal situation.
+The timeline for when to start looking for daycare depends on your personal situation.
 Do you want full-time or part-time care?
-Do you need care soon after he’s born, or are you looking for care that will begin when he's older?
+Do you need care soon after your baby’s born, or are you looking for care that will begin when they're older?
 For many parents, a good time to start searching is before their baby is born.
-If you haven't decided on what you want or need, it’s still worth researching and exploring your options as soon as possible during pregnancy so that you’re prepared for whatever comes up.

 When Is a Good Time for Your Baby to Start Day Care?